Disrupting Whiteness in Libraries and Librarianship: A Reading List

 • Dunbar, A. (2006).
 Introducing critical race theory to archival discourse: Getting the conversation started.
 Archival Science, 6, 109-129.

 • Eagle, J.H.
 (2019).
 “I want them to know we suffer here”: Preserving records of migrant detention in opposition to racialized immigration enforcement structures.
-Journal of Radical Librarianship, 5.
-Retrieved from https://journal.radicallibrarianship.org/index.php/journal/article/view/32
+Journal of Radical Librarianship, 5. https://journal.radicallibrarianship.org/index.php/journal/article/view/32

 • Gilliland, A. (2011).
 Neutrality, social justice, and the obligations of archival education and educators in the twenty-first century.
 Archival Science, 11(3–4), 193–209.

 • Hobart, E. (2020).
 Ethical cataloging and racism in special collections.
-In Archives and Special Collections as Sites of Contestation, edited by Mary Kandiuk.
-Sacramento, CA: Litwin.
-Retrieved from https://scholarsphere.psu.edu/resources/710822b0-34ba-412c-a70e-d9e27bda29dc
+In M. Kandiuk (Ed.), Archives and special collections as sites of contestation.
+Litwin. https://scholarsphere.psu.edu/resources/710822b0-34ba-412c-a70e-d9e27bda29dc

 • Hughes-Watkins, L. (2018).
 Moving toward a reparative archive: A roadmap for a holistic approach to disrupting homogenous histories in academic repositories and creating inclusive spaces for marginalized voices.
 Journal of Contemporary Archival Studies, 5.
-Article 6.
-Retrieved from https://elischolar.library.yale.edu/jcas/vol5/iss1/6
+Article 6. https://elischolar.library.yale.edu/jcas/vol5/iss1/6

 • Jules, B. (2016).
 Confronting our failure of care around the legacies of marginalized people in the archives.
-Medium.
-Retrieved from https://medium.com/on-archivy/confronting-our-failure-of-care-around-the-legacies-of-marginalized-people-in-the-archives-dc4180397280
+Medium. https://medium.com/on-archivy/confronting-our-failure-of-care-around-the-legacies-of-marginalized-people-in-the-archives-dc4180397280

-• Kandiuk, M., ed.
+• Kandiuk, M. (Ed.).
 (2020).
-Archives and Special Collections as Sites of Contestation.
-Sacramento, CA: Litwin.
+Archives and special collections as sites of contestation.
+Litwin.

 • Kim, E. (2017).
 Appraising newness: Whiteness, neoliberalism & the building of the archive for new poetry.
-Journal of Critical Library and Information Studies, 1(2).
-Retrieved from https://doi.org/10.24242/jclis.v1i2.38
+Journal of Critical Library and Information Studies, 1(2). https://doi.org/10.24242/jclis.v1i2.38

 • Ramirez, M.H.
 (2015).
 Being assumed not to be: A critique of whiteness as an archival imperative.
-The American Archivist, 78(2), 339-356. doi:10.17723/0360-9081.78.2.339 http://maint.literatumonline.com
+The American Archivist, 78(2), 339-356. https://doi.org/10.17723/0360-9081.78.2.339

 • Sutherland, T. (2017).
 Archival amnesty: In search of Black American transitional and restorative justice.
-Journal of Critical Library and Information Studies, 1(2).
-Retrieved from https://doi.org/10.24242/jclis.v1i2.42
+Journal of Critical Library and Information Studies, 1(2). https://doi.org/10.24242/jclis.v1i2.42

 • Williams, S. & Drake, J. (2017).
-Power to the People: Documenting police violence in Cleveland.
-Journal of Critical Library and Information Studies, 1(2).
-Retrieved from https://doi.org/10.24242/jclis.v1i2.33
+Power to the people: Documenting police violence in Cleveland.
+Journal of Critical Library and Information Studies, 1(2). https://doi.org/10.24242/jclis.v1i2.33

 Attribution and Citation